smartcontractkit/blockchain-developer-hub/data/pages/ship.md

 ## Auditing

-While security starts with the first line of code written by developers, having a 3rd party audit your smart contracts prior to shipping them to production is always a good idea.
-While this is not a replacement for development best practices, it’s become a must before deploying to a mainnet.
+While security starts with the first line of code written by developers, having a third party audit your smart contracts prior to shipping them is always a good idea.
+While this is not a replacement for development best practices, it has become a must before deploying to a mainnet.

 Some of the most popular auditing teams include